Wireless Quantum Key Distribution in Indoor Environments: Secret Key Rate Analysis

+The decoy-state technique, as mentioned earlier, was proposed in~\cite{hwang2003quantum} to combat the PNS attack~\cite{brassard_2000limitations}.
+The idea is that in addition to the signal pulses, Alice randomly sends decoy pulses with different intensities.
+This helps us gather more information about the quantum channel in order to discover the presence of Eve.
+Roughly speaking, as compared to the signal pulses, decoy pulses often have a lower multi-photon component, due to having a lower average number of photons per pulse as compared to the signal pulses.
+In this case, if Eve launches the PNS attack, Bob would receive a different portion of decoy pulses than signal pulses.
+As a result, if Alice and Bob examine separately both the decoy and signal pulses, the attack can be detected~\cite{MXF:Practical:2005}.

-The secret key generation rate for the employed decoy-state protocol is lower bounded by \cite{MXF:Practical:2005}
+The secret key generation rate for the employed decoy-state protocol is lower bounded by~\cite{lo2005decoy,MXF:Practical:2005}

-where $q$ is the basis-sift factor, which is equal to $1/2$ in the original BB84 protocol.
+where $q$ is the basis sift factor, which is equal to $1/2$ in the original BB84 protocol.
 This is due to discarding half of the detection events in $X$ and $Z$ bases after the sifting procedure.
 Here, we use the efficient BB84 protocol~\cite{lo2005efficient}, which allows us to choose unevenly between $X$ and $Z$ bases, in which case $q$ can approach 1.
-The parameters in (8) are explained as follows: $Q_1$, which is called the single-photon gain, is the probability that Bob gets a click and Alice has sent one photon, and it is given by:
+If infinite number of decoy states are used, the parameters in \eqref{eq:R} are given as follows: $Q_1$, which is called the single-photon gain, is the probability that Alice sends one photon and Bob gets a click, and it is given by:

 where $\mu$ is the average number of photons per pulse for the signal state and $Y_1$ is the yield of single photons.
 The latter is defined as the probability of getting a click provided that Alice has sent exactly a single photon, which is given by: